mauro3/SimpleTraits.jl/README.md

 [#2](https://github.com/mauro3/SimpleTraits.jl/pull/2).

 ## Advanced features

+The macros of the previous section are the official API of the package and should be reasonably stable.
+What follows in this section is "under the hood" and may well be updated (but still signalled with minor version changes).

 Instead of using `@traitimpl` to add types to traits, it can be programmed.
 Running `@traitimpl IsNice{Int}` essentially expands to